vincepower/gcp-openshift-testdrive-v3.4/README.md

-# Google Cloud Platform OpenShift TestDrive
+# Google Cloud Platform OpenShift TestDrive for v3.4

 The following describes how to create the GCP OpenShift TestDrive.